 Here are some awesome reasons, to get out there and enjoy a walk.

-It’s Free – Save some of that student dollar for other activities, walking is as close to a free activity as it gets, let’s be honest all its going to cost you is time, a little rubber off the soles of your shoes and perhaps a couple of quid for a tea or coffee.
+Save some of that student dollar for other activities, walking is as close to a free activity as it gets.
+Let’s be honest all its going to cost you is time, a little rubber off the soles of your shoes and perhaps a couple of quid for a tea or coffee.
 Remember to use your Host reusable mug!

-Your back – Researches at Tel Aviv University discovered that a 30-minute stroll was as effective at reducing back pain as many of the strengthening exercises that many physios prescribe!
+Researches at Tel Aviv University discovered that a 30-minute stroll.
+Was as effective at reducing back pain as many of the strengthening exercises that many physios prescribe!

 The Guardian has a series of Great City walks for some of your Host cities: